musacam/CMP2204/README.md

 TODO's

+- [X] Output to a File with Timestamps
 - [ ] Add Threading Functionality so the User Doesn't Have to Refresh Manually
 - [ ] Add a *Graphical Interface*, either a **Program** or a **Website**
 - [ ] Actually Read the PDF and learn what the _**Teacher**_ wants